resend/resend-node/examples/with-express/README.md

-# Klotty with Express
+# Resend with Express

-This example shows how to use Klotty with [Express](https://expressjs.com).
+This example shows how to use Resend with [Express](https://expressjs.com).

 ## Instructions